magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

   - Wrapped or multi-line text currently appears as one `text` drawable per rendered line.
 - `assetCollectionId`, `imageAssetId`
   - Image identity for image drawables.
-- `handlerId`
+- `onClickHandlerId`, `onHoverHandlerId`, `onPointerEnterHandlerId`, `onPointerLeaveHandlerId`, `onPointerDownHandlerId`, `onPointerUpHandlerId`, `onDragHandlerId`
-  - Present on interactive drawables such as buttons.
+  - Present on interactive drawables that have defined corresponding callback properties.
 - `enabled`
   - Disabled drawables should not dispatch interaction.